2025 Israel–West Bank fires

 On 30 April 2025, Israel and the Israeli-occupied West Bank experienced major fires in more than 100 different locations through the Judaean Mountains area.
 Israel requested help with extinguishing the fires from neighboring countries, declared a national emergency and deployed IDF troops to help extinguish the fires.
 Additionally, communities located about 30 km west of Jerusalem, including Neve Shalom, Beko'a, Ta'oz, Mevo Horon, Mishmar Ayalon and Nahshon were evacuated, and at least 45 people have been injured.

 TV footage showed fires along the highway and people abandoning their cars and running from the fires.
 Additionally, the two main highways from and to Jerusalem, Highway 1 and Highway 3 were closed.

-The fires spread quickly within a few days, mostly through forests and areas west of Jerusalem, causing Israel to seek international aid.
+The fires spread quickly within a few days, mostly through forests and areas west of Jerusalem, leading Israel to seek international aid.

 Background

 The wildfire season in Israel coincides with the dry season, normally between April and November, with virtually no natural fires reported and most ignition points due to human activity.
 Wildfires are a common phenomenon in the Jerusalem Mountains.
 Between 1987 and 2009, approximately 4,000 wildfire incidents occurred in the region, although most of them affected areas smaller than 100 dunams (0.1 km2).
 According to estimates, a large wildfire, defined as one damaging at least 6,000 dunams, occurs on average once every 12 years, while fires affecting around 1,500 dunams occur approximately once every four years.
 The last major wildfire in the area occurred in 2021.

 After the major wildfires in California in January 2025, fire officials noted Israel's lack of manpower to handle a major wildfire, as their fire teams could only employ one firefighter for every 4,500 residents.
 A 2023 report by the Knesset Research and Information Center highlighted a manpower shortage, noting that only 123 fire stations existed out of the 150 required, and just 2,400 firefighters were employed compared to the 3,366 needed.

 In the days preceding the fire, the Israel Meteorological Service warned that the Jerusalem hills area was at severe risk of wildfires.
 As a precaution, the Israel Fire and Rescue Services deployed forces on standby and prohibited lighting fires in open areas, although other relevant agencies did not take similar measures.
 A week earlier, on 23 April, at around 11:00 a.m., a wildfire broke out in the area causing the moshavs of Eshtaol, Mesilat Zion and Beit Meir to be evacuated and Highways 1, 38 and 44 to be intermittently closed to traffic.
 Approximately 110 fire crews and 11 firefighting aircraft and a helicopter were operating.
 The next day, the fire was brought under control.
 Approximately 70 fire crews and 6 firefighting aircraft from the Elad Squadron were working to fight the fire.
 According to the Israel Nature and Parks Authority, approximately 10,000 dunams burned.